Skip to Content

 Branding

-Preset themes help you decide the base look and feel of your site.
+Preset themes help you decide the base look and feel of your Site.
 Once selected, you can override colors, logos, fonts, header links, and footer on the Branding tab after creation.

 Access

-| Restricted to Jolli users | Signed-in members of your workspace only. |
+Restricted to Jolli usersSigned-in members of your organization only.

-| Restricted to ALL Jolli users | Any signed-in Jolli user, even outside your workspace.
-Gated by workspace capability - if it’s not enabled, this option doesn’t appear. |
+Restricted to ALL Jolli usersAny signed-in Jolli user, even outside your organization.
+Gated by an organization capability - if it’s not enabled, this option doesn’t appear.

 Click Create Site.
 Jolli builds the initial version, provisions hosting, and deploys.
 Status moves from Publishing… to Up to date; click the external-link icon to open it.